 Step Action WARNING The truck needs to be of proper size to hold the loaded weight and size of the machine and any extra material to be carried.
 The center of gravity of the loaded machine should be above or in front of the rear main axle.
 Contact Crafco for help in determining the location of the center of gravity of your machine before mounting.
-WARNING Only mount the unit to a metal truck bed or any other non-flammable surface that can support the weight of the machine.
+WARNING Only mount the unit to a metal truck bed or any other non-flammable surface.
 Failure to use the correct mounting surface could result in damage and possible fire!
 WARNING Mount the machine a minimum of 3" (76mm) above the truck bed.
 Depending on the machine and airflow, you may have to mount it higher to prevent excessive temperatures on the machine and truck bed.
-1 Mount with four 1⁄2" diameter Grade 5 bolts (or 12mm Grade 10.9) minimum, using the loading tubes at each corner of the machine to secure it in place.
-WARNING Leave 15" (381mm) clearance around the machine.
+1 Mount with four 1⁄2" bolts minimum, using the loading tubes.
+WARNING Leave 15" clearance around the machine.
 Keep this area clear of any flammable material such as empty sealant boxes.
 Failure to keep this area clear could result in damage and possible fire!